femcel-research/wizchan-web-scraper/README.md

 A message indicating the scan is complete should finally be printed in the terminal.

+### Errors you may come across
+A critical message "URL list is empty" will print if there are no URLs to scan.
+A warning displaying the webpage's error code will print if there is not content available to scan.

 ## How to read different meta values
 ### thread_meta file
 **["dist_post_ids"]** is the list of distinctive post_ids accross all scans for a single thread